myonlinecode1988/QuantumDeviceLib/README.md

 [<QuantumDeviceLib.app.QbitVersionedTable object at 0x10df5b850>, <QuantumDeviceLib.app.QbitVersionedTable object at 0x10df5bbd0>]
 >>>
 ```
-Clearly we see the two qbits we have added to the table.
+Clearly we see the two qbits that have been added to the table.

 ## Step 5: Add Gates
-We add two gates to the first qbit and one gate to second qbit
+We now add two gates to the first qbit and one gate to second qbit.
 ```sh
 >>> createGateVersionedTable("+X/2",1,1.2,3.14,qbit=qbits[0])
 >>> createGateVersionedTable("-Y/2",1,1.2,3.14,qbit=qbits[0])